-- Place the cupcake cases into the trays and carefully spoon the mixture into each case so they are just over half way full, don’t over fill them as they will rise up and over and make a mess.
+- Place mini muffin cases into mini muffin trays and carefully spoon the mixture into each case so they are just over half way full, don’t over fill them as they will rise up and over and make a mess.
 You can cook these in batches if you only have one tray just make sure the tray is cool before adding the next lot of cake batter.

 - Bake for 18-25 minutes, poke one with a skewer to check it comes out clean, they should be nice and springy to the touch.

 - Transfer the muffins to a wire rack to cool completely.